Isac-E-Perez/Logic-Gates/README.md

 ![Screen Shot 2021-10-09 at 6 08 20 PM](https://user-images.githubusercontent.com/89553126/136675895-71543808-930c-4de5-af4d-97bd8f279e69.png)

 Afterwards, I worked on the behavioral (functional) simulation.
 Here, I will only verify the logical operation of hte circuit.
 Stimuli is provided to the logic circuit, so I can verify the outputs behave as I expect.
-The VHDL file called 'testbench' is where I specified the stimuli to the logic circuit.
+The VHDL file called '*testbench*' is where I specified the stimuli to the logic circuit.